Close Button

 District Contact Information

-Central & Western Address: Central And Western District Office, 11/F, Harbour Building, 38 Pier Road, Central, Hong Kong
+Central And Western Address: Central And Western District Office, 11/F, Harbour Building, 38 Pier Road, Central, Hong Kong

 Eastern Address: Eastern District Office, G/F, Eastern Law Courts Building, 29 Tai On Street, Sai Wan Ho, Hong Kong